 The rent payments should be made to the insurance company.

 Top Guarantor Companies in New York

-If you’re in need of a guarantor, chances are high that you’re going to need to go through one of three companies.
+If you need a guarantor, chances are high that you will need to go through one of three companies.

 Not sure where to begin?